UKCloud/-cgbt-infra-demo/README.md

-# -cgbt-infra-demo
+# CGBT Conference Infrastructure Demo

-Demo Infrastructure Repository used for CGBT Show
+This is the Terraform configuration used during the demo at the CGBT conference.